jsk336/docs/resources/faq.md

 Go is an open source language designed and built by Google to make building fast, simple and scalable software.
 Go is capable of concurrency and communicating directly with devices.
 Learn go [here] (http://go-book.appspot.com/index.html)

 ### How can I contribute to the language?
+Absolutely, we welcome contributions to both the langauge itself and the building of elements.
+Sign up to the mailing list to stay up to date.

 ## Data Access